 Ongoing political uncertainties around Brexit and an economic slowdown for much of 2017 has made the GBP the most undervalued major exchange rate against the USD.
 This uncertainty is a key reason why major banks lack conviction and have a flat profile for the AUD GBP in 2018.

 CBA has thinks the AUD GBP rate will track slightly higher to 0.5845 by December 2018.
 Meanwhile, NAB has raised its AUD GBP forecast to 60 cents by year-end.

 AUD NZD forecast for 2018

 All the major banks we looked at expect the AUD/NZD exchange rate to move higher.
 In other words, they expect the NZD to continue to underperform major currencies.
 The reason(s)?
 A recovery in key Australian commodity prices combined with a drop in key New Zealand commodity prices.

-By the end of the year, ANZ and NAB expect the AUD/NZD exchange rate to rise to 1.13, NAB to 1.10 and Westpac to 1.11 by year-end.
+ANZ, NAB and Westpac recently upgraded their AUD/NZD expectations.
+ANZ is expecting the AUD/NZD exchange rate to rise to 1.13, NAB to 1.10 and Westpac to 1.11 by year-end.
 CBA is predicting a rise to 1.1067.
-Westpac also upgraded recently to 1.10.
-Commonly, the outlook is said to be dependent on movements in the US dollar and economic strength in Australia and New Zealand.
+Typically, the outlook is said to be dependent on movements in the US dollar and economic strength in Australia and New Zealand.